-(q) Pension costs
+(p) Pension costs

-Beazley Furlonge Limited operates a defined benefit scheme.
 Pension contributions relating to staff who act on behalf of the syndicate are charged to the syndicate and included within net operating expenses.

-(r) Related part transactions
+(q) Related party transactions

 As the syndicate is wholly owned by Beazley plc, the syndicate has taken advantage of the exemption contained in FRS 102.1 and has therefore not disclosed transactions or balances with other wholly owned entities forming part of the group.